YukiGasai/obsidian-google-calendar/documentation/content/index.md

 The plugin provides even more functionality that is not described here.
 Maybe take a look a at this familiar looking Graph view to get an idea of what else is possible.

-[[Here | UserExamples]] is also a list of user created Examples that show how the plugin can be used.
+[[Examples/UserExamples | UserExamples]] is also a list of user created Examples that show how the plugin can be used.

 ## Contribute